Hedonisia EcoFeminist CommunityHedonisia EcoFeminist Community

 At the Hedonisia Hawaii EcoFeminist Community we have fun in paradise but we are not blind to the world's problems!
-We are engaged in creating educational resources, products and services for social entrepreneur 'solutions' as part of our mission. - ...
+We create social entrepreneur educational resources, products and services as part of our mission.
+You can see the full range of our A...
 Read more

 Hedonisia Hawaii, an EcoFeminist Community, was started in 2004 on a property that was once a junkyard in Puna, Hawaii.

 From an environmental eyesore we restored the land to a lush rainforest eco-community built on a feminist enterprise and ecotourist economic foundation.